decodrtechnologies/Data-Science/Breast Cancer Dataset/Readme.md

 Breast cancer Prediction Using K-Nearest Neighbors
 ---------------------------------------------------
   In this Project we are going to use the K-Nearest Neighbors algorithm to Predict the breast cancer, that is whether it is Malignant or Benign.
+  We are also building our own KNN model from scratch and will compare the accuray with the inbuilt model.

 ![alt text](https://github.com/abhisngh/KNN_Breast_cancer/blob/master/Image/Types.png "Logo Title Text 1")